-Ajay and Pooja moved from India to Tampere in February 2020 due to Ajay’s work.
+Ajay and Pooja moved from India to Tampere due to Ajay’s work.
 Only a couple of weeks after arrival, the couple found out that they were expecting a baby.
-What is it like to expect your first child in a foreign country during a pandemic?
+What is it like to expect your first child in a foreign country?

-Having your first child is always a big change, and the parents have a lot to learn.
+Having your first child is always a significant change, and the parents have much to learn.
 The situation is particularly challenging when you have just moved to a foreign country whose practices you don’t know yet.
-An international pandemic also poses an additional challenge.

 The first child in a foreign country

-When Ajay and Pooja found out that they would have a baby, at first they didn’t know what to do.
-Fortunately, their local relocation consultant advised them how to proceed and told them for example where to buy baby products.
+When Ajay and Pooja found out that they would have a baby, at first, they didn’t know what to do.
+Fortunately, their local relocation consultant advised them on how to proceed and told them, for example, where to buy baby products.

 From India to Tampere

-Ajay and Pooja had never visited Finland before, but they wanted to move here because they like European culture and the closeness to nature.
+Ajay and Pooja had never visited Finland before, but they wanted to move here because they liked European culture and the closeness to nature.
 They had also always wanted to see snow.
-“In our home in Bengaluru, it’s usually about +28 degrees, and even at its coldest +17.
+“In our home in Bengaluru, it’s usually about +28 degrees, and even at its coldest, +17.
 You see people outside all the time.
-So it was surprising when we arrived in Tampere on a Saturday night in February, when there was snow and we didn’t see anyone outside.
-But in the summer it felt like home when there was Indian weather in Tampere, and there were a lot of people outside.”
+So it was surprising when we arrived in Tampere on a Saturday night in February when there was snow, and we didn’t see anyone outside.
+But in the summer, it felt like home when there was Indian weather in Tampere, and there were a lot of people outside.”

 Adapting to the Finnish culture